encord-team/encord-client-python/docs/source/tutorials/datasets/creating_dataset_api_keys.rst

               ]
             )

-You use the :class:`.DatasetAPIKey` for interactiong with the dataset.
+You use the :class:`.DatasetAPIKey` for interacting with the dataset.
 TODO add link and more text.